marijnh/Eloquent-JavaScript/04_data.md

 {{index "split method"}}

-You can split a string on every occurrence of another string with `split` and join it again with `join`.
+You can split a string on every occurrence of another string with `split` and join it again with `join`:

 ```
 let sentence = "Secretarybirds specialize in stomping";